berserkware/templelib/README.md

  - Keyboard input.
  - Scroll wheel support.
  - Add compiling to a shared library.
- - Move to using CP437 for the glyphs.
  - Change the directory where the glyph sheet is stored.
  - Custom cursor.
  - Fix the glyphsheet installer so it installs in make files, and not in the cmake file.